joneavila/DRAL/README.md

-# Code for Dialogs Re-enacted Across Languages (DRAL)
+# Code for Dialogs Re-enacted Across Languages (DRAL) corpus

 This repository contains the code used in creating the Dialogs Re-enacted Across Languages (DRAL) corpus, computing prosodic features of utterances, and modeling the mappings of English and Spanish prosody.

 ## Download the DRAL corpus

-Download the DRAL corpus releases from the [releases page](https://cs.utep.edu/nigel/dral/).
+Download the DRAL corpus releases from the [releases page](https://www.cs.utep.edu/nigel/dral/).

 Note: Releases are incremental.
 To get the latest release, download each release in sequence, merging the files of each release into the previous.

 ## Collect similar data following the DRAL protocol

-The DRAL protocol is described in our [technical report](https://cs.utep.edu/nigel/papers/dral-techreport.pdf).
+The DRAL protocol is described in our [technical report](https://www.cs.utep.edu/nigel/papers/dral-techreport.pdf).
 For post-processing, see the `DRAL-corpus` subdirectory.

 ## Compute prosodic features of DRAL utterances, model prosody the mappings of English and Spanish prosody